mysticetus-inc/dotcom/site/content/_index.md

 {{< components/hero
 	backgroundImg="mysticetus.jpg"
 	title="Demand Higher Standards"
-	subTitle="Mysticetus protects you from human error that can cripple projects, threaten permits, and reduce margins" buttonText="Request a Demo"
+	subTitle="Mysticetus protects you from human error that can cripple projects, deplete margins and threaten your very ability to opperate."
+#	buttonText="Request a Demo"
 	buttonUrl="demo"
 	supportingText="Scroll down to see what Mysticetus can do for you."
 >}}